KaisenAmin/c_std/map/README.md

 }
 ```

-### Example 2 : Map is Genreic accept different kind of key and value type
+### Example 2: Use Different Types for Keys and Values

 ```c
 #include "fmt/fmt.h"